MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 Symbol files also show the location of the source files, and optionally, the server to retrieve them from.

 The debugger only loads *.pdb* files that exactly match the *.pdb* files created when an app was built (that is, the original *.pdb* files or copies).
-This exact duplication is necessary because the layout of apps can change even if the code itself has not changed.
-For more information, see [Why does Visual Studio require debugger symbol files to exactly match the binary files that they were built with?](https://blogs.msdn.microsoft.com/jimgries/2007/07/06/why-does-visual-studio-require-debugger-symbol-files-to-exactly-match-the-binary-files-that-they-were-built-with/).
+This [exact duplication](https://blogs.msdn.microsoft.com/jimgries/2007/07/06/why-does-visual-studio-require-debugger-symbol-files-to-exactly-match-the-binary-files-that-they-were-built-with/) is necessary because the layout of apps can change even if the code itself has not changed.

 > [!TIP]
 > To debug code outside your project source code, such as Windows code or third-party code your project calls, you must specify the location of the external code's *.pdb* files (and optionally, the source files), which must exactly match the builds in your app.